Distributionally Robust Policy Learning via Adversarial Environment Generation: Experiments

 \subsection{Swinging up a pendulum with onboard vision}

 \textbf{Task and environment specification.} Imagine a camera mounted to a pendulum and facing a visual backdrop (Fig.~\ref{fig:pendulum-envs}); the pendulum needs to swing up and balance itself using visual feedback.
 This is different from typical image-based pendulum tasks where the virtual camera is located away from the pendulum and is pointed at the rotating pendulum and a static backdrop (distraction).
 Our onboard camera setup is more representative of robotics tasks (e.g., vision-based navigation) and requires the policy to extract features from the backdrop.
-We consider an environment $E$ as a backdrop image, and use three types of images (Fig.~\ref{fig:pendulum-envs}): (1) Landmark: randomly colored backdrop with a randomly colored, elliptical ``landmark'' at a fixed radial location; (2) Digit: black backdrop with white digits from the MNIST \citep{lecun1998gradient} and USPS \citep{hull1994database} datasets; (3) Urban: photo-realistic urban environment images from the Apollo Synthetic dataset \cite{ap}.
+We consider an environment $E$ as a backdrop image, and use two types of images (Fig.~\ref{fig:pendulum-envs}): (1) Landmark: randomly colored backdrop with a randomly colored, elliptical ``landmark'' at a fixed radial location; (2) Digit: black backdrop with white digits from the MNIST \cite{lecun1998gradient} and USPS \cite{hull1994database} datasets.
 At each time-step, the robot's policy maps image observations from the past three time-steps to the torque applied at the joint.

-\textbf{Control policy training.} We perform off-policy training using Soft Actor Critic (SAC) \citep{haarnoja2018soft}; empirically, on-policy policy gradient algorithms do not converge well for the task.
+\textbf{Control policy training.} We perform off-policy training using Soft Actor Critic (SAC) \cite{haarnoja2018soft}.
 Episodes are sampled with the pendulum initialized at any angle.
-The reward function penalizes angle deviation from upright, angular velocity, and torque applied (same as pendulum task from OpenAI Gym suite \citep{brockman2016gym}).
+The reward function penalizes angle deviation from upright, angular velocity, and torque applied.

 \textbf{DRAGEN training.} The training dataset of images is embedded in the low-dimensional latent vector space of an autoencoder.
 Both the encoder and decoder consist of convolutional layers and linear layers, and the decoder upsamples bilinearly.
 For training the cost predictor, we evaluate the cost of each image using average cost of episodes with the pendulum initialized around the lowest point.
-The cost is normalized between $[0,1]$ using estimates of the lower and upper bound.
+The cost is normalized between $[0,1]$; the lower bound corresponds to the pendulum not moving at all with itself hanging downwards, and the upper bound corresponds to the cost when the policy is trained using the true states of the pendulum instead of the camera image.